saintedlama/keepasschrome/sample/README.md

 # Sample Files

 ## sample.kdbx
-Contains two sample entries created by KeePass->New Database Password is: password
+Contains some sample entries created by KeePass->New Database Password is: password